NServiceBusExtensions/Home/README.md

 It is expected that any developer that uses any of these libraries [become at least a backer](https://opencollective.com/nservicebusextensions#contribute).
 This is an honesty system, there is no code that enforces.
 However when raising an issue or a pull request, the GitHub users name may be checked against [the list of backers](https://github.com/NServiceBusExtensions/Home/blob/master/backers.md).

 ## Licensing/Backing FAQ

-### But shouldn't OSS be completely free an supported by the community through their constributions?
+### But shouldn't OSS be completely free and supported by the community through their contributions?

-Yes this is true, however the long term reality has shown this not to be the case.
-The cast majority of consumers of open source projects do not contribute enough to ensure those project survive.
-This results in a small core team spending large amounts of their own free time maintiang projects.
+Yes in theory this is true, however the long term reality has shown this not to be the case.
+The vast majority of consumers of open source projects do not contribute enough to ensure those project survive.
+This results in a small core team spending large amounts of their own free time maintaining projects.

 ### But it is MIT, can't I use it for free?

-Yes all projects are under [MIT](https://opensource.org/licenses/MIT) and you can ignore the community backing honesty system and use these projest for free.
+Yes all projects are under [MIT](https://opensource.org/licenses/MIT) and you can ignore the community backing honesty system and use these project for free.

+### Do I need to be a backer to contribute a Pull Request?

+Yes.
+You must be a backer to be a user of the below NuGet packages.
+Contributing Pull Requests does not cancel this out.
+It may seem unfair to expect people both contribute PRs and also financially back this project.
+However it is important to remember the effort in reviewing and merging a PR is often similar to that of creating the PR.
+Also the project maintainers are committing to support that added code (feature or bug fix) for the life of the project.

 ### Do I need a license to use these libraries at runtime in production or testing environments?

-No, no license is required on production systems.
+No license is required on production systems.

-### Can I fork, re-use code, or start competing (possuibly commercial) projects?
+### Can I fork, re-use code, or start competing (possibly commercial) projects?

 Yes.

+### Do all developers in a company need to become backers?

+No. Only those coding against projects that directly, or indirectly, consume any of the NuGet packages listed below.

 ### What happens if I wrap one of these libraries in another library?

-Consumers of that wrapper should also become backers of nservicebusextensions.
+Consumers of that wrapper should also become backers of NServiceBusExtensions.

 ## Reference material